UPDATE: See reply of the Deputy Minister , Oct 19, to my submission below.

 The proposed Bowser Sewage Treatment Plant is a large opportunity to do a U-turn around the smelly issue.

 Sewage treatment for the Village of Bowser CAN become a moment that signals a much-needed shift in thinking.

-I try to make water-tight arguments (below) – – even though I know from long experience: “rational” arguments do not often win the day.
+I try to make water-tight arguments (scroll down to THE PROPOSED BOWSER B.C.
+SEWAGE TREATMENT PLANT ) – – even though I know from long experience: “rational” arguments do not often win the day.
 The brink of crisis is a far better motivator!
 But critical mass plays a role, too.
-Many of you are brief, to the point, which would help reinforce my submission.
-We don’t all have to repeat the same details.

 Thanks to Maureen (“Comments” at bottom) for the “mystery” about microfibres in tap water from The Guardian news.